 Our commercial success depends, in large part, on our ability to obtain and maintain intellectual property protection for our technology.
 Our ability to do so will depend on, among other things, complex legal and factual questions, and it should be noted that the standards regarding intellectual property rights in our fields are still evolving.
 We attempt to protect our proprietary technology through a combination of patents, trade secrets, know-how and confidentiality agreements.
-We own a number of domestic and international patents applications pending and have licenses to additional patents.
+We own a number of domestic and international patents, have a number of domestic and international patent applications pending and have licenses to additional patents.
 We cannot assure you that our patents and licenses will successfully preclude others from using our technologies, and we could incur substantial costs in seeking enforcement of our proprietary rights against infringement.
 Even if issued, the patents may not give us an advantage over competitors with similar technologies.